 Like you, we are still coming to grips with what the new reality looks like.
 But it is clear this pandemic is going to have a significant impact on 2020 revenue plans for most businesses.
 While some companies will see an uptick in sales, most organizations will miss their 2020 targets.
-This means the Sales Incentive Plans you worked so hard on may no longer make sense and will need revisiting.
+This means the sales commission plans you worked so hard on may no longer make sense and will need revisiting.

 Below are five key points to guide your thinking over the next few weeks as you rework these plans with your team to maintain an effective sales compensation plan:

 1. Check your plan T&Cs for blackbirds and bluebirds

 Blackbirds are unforeseen events that kill sales.
 Conversely, bluebirds are unforeseen events that bump up sales.
 Check the terms and conditions of your plans to see if events like these are already included.
 If they are, assess the level of relief already baked into your plans.
 You will want to be armed with this understanding before adjusting your plans.

 2. Impacts from COVID-19 on sales compensation plans will vary.

 Obviously impacts will vary for different businesses.
 However, it’s worth reminding your colleagues that impacts can also vary significantly within different parts of your business - even across different sales territories